AlexRogalskiy/grpc-getting-started/README.md

 ---
 layout: post
-title: gRPC for Java Developpers Getting Started
+title: gRPC Getting Started for Java Developers
 date: 2018-10-17
 tags: [ GRPC, REST, Spring Boot ]
 ---

-# Introduction
 [gRPC](https://grpc.io) is a high performance RPC framework that works over HTTP/2.
 It's designed to "refactor" the REST api to fix some of its pitfalls and bring very many interesting features.

 From my point of view, these are the major features: